zoranmarjanovic/fcg-test-1/README.md

 - I have introduced Paper component which servers Information form and Task.
 - Presentation layer will also have its own state, but ideally its limited locally.
 Only used in Inputs

-### Feature I have used
+### Features I have used

-- Portal for showing the Modal
+- React Portal for showing the Modal
 - React-redux with Hooks
-- Scalable architecture
+- Scalable architecture (Presentational layer and Container layer)
 - Styled components for styling

 ### What I could have done more